-The players within the Obama administration will be scrutinized and hopefully exposed as House investigators continue combing through the source documents.
-Their role in the conspiracy to help Clinton win the election may be one part of a broader strategy that goes all the way back to the 2012 Presidential campaign of President Obama against Mitt Romney.
+The players within the Obama administration will hopefully be scrutinized and exposed as the House investigators continue combing through the source documents.
+Their role in the conspiracy to help Clinton win the election may have been one part of a broader strategy that goes all the way back to the 2012 Presidential campaign of President Obama against Mitt Romney.

 Let’s go back to 2011.
 Fusion GPS was hired by the Obama for America campaign to perform opposition research against Mitt Romney.
-The company is run by a former Wall Street Journal reporter, Glenn Simpson.
-Fusion GPS’s job was to gather research and connect reporters who would publish hit pieces while the lawyers made the payments and managed the relationships.
+The organization is run by former Wall Street Journal reporter, Glenn Simpson.
+Fusion GPS’s job was to gather research and connect reporters with data to publish hit pieces on demand while their lawyers made the payments and managed the relationships.
 In early 2012, the Obama campaign launched a political hit job against Mitt Romney campaign donors.

 Mother Jones is an American magazine that describes its articles as ‘smart, fearless journalism,’ ‘ahead of the curve’ and ‘about reporting.’
 On February 6, 2012, Mother Jones published a hit piece attacking the Idaho donor in an article that led to a well-documented defamation lawsuit.
 The judge in the defamation case wrote this in her findings of their reporting:

 “Contrary to its perception of itself, this case illustrates the non-objective bias of Mother Jones and its approach in seeking out only the negative to support its position; resorting to sophomoric bullying and name-calling to lead the reader to adopt its particular agenda.”

 “The Founders of this country expected that democracy would thrive only if the press was not hindered in its reporting upon the actions of government and the governors, James Madison, in 1825, wrote: ‘The diffusion of knowledge is the only guardian of true liberty.’”